-This water vapour rises up into the atmosphere, as it is lighter than air.
-As air moves away from the surface of the earth, it becomes cooler and cooler.
-When water vapour reaches higher levels it condenses due to contact with cool air and forms small water droplets.
+This water vapour rises up into the atmosphere.
+As it is lighter than air when we move away from the surface of the earth, the air becomes cooler.
+Hence, when water vapour reaches higher levels it condenses due to contact with cool air and forms small drops or water droplets.
 These tiny droplets remain floating in air at higher levels of the atmosphere and appear as clouds.